Signed in as:

 He is passionate about preparing recruits for complex emergency environments and takes pride in mentoring firefighters as they develop technical skills and operational confidence.

-Jesse Sinclair serves as Training Officer at Canadian Fire Rescue College and currently works with Rocky View County Fire Services, where he has advanced to Firefighter and Acting Captain roles.
+Jesse Sinclair serves as Training Officer at Canadian Fire Rescue College and currently works full-time with Rocky View County Fire Services, where he has advanced to Firefighter and Acting Captain roles.
 With seven years of experience across multiple departments, Jesse brings diverse operational and leadership experience to firefighter training.

 His career began with Trochu Volunteer Fire Department, where he advanced to Firefighter before joining Olds Fire Department as a Paid-On-Call member.
 There, he progressed through probation, became a Driver/Operator, and later achieved Senior Firefighter status while mentoring new recruits.